-In addition to our in-person appointments, the University Writing Center offers eTutoring appointments.
-These sessions provide a remote option for students who can't make it to an in-person appointment.
+In addition to our Face-to-face appointments, the University Writing Center (UWC) offers remote/online sessions for all students.
+These appointments provide options for students who can't make it to to the UWC in person.

-An eTutoring appointment allows you to upload a draft and have a Peer Writing Consultant provide feedback on that draft via email.
-The document will also be saved in the appointment system, and you will be able to access it and read the feedback on any time.
-You are required to upload your paper in advance but do not need to be present for the appointment.
+An Asynchronous Feedback appointment allows you to upload a draft to your appointment details and have a writing consultant provide written feedback on that draft.
+The document will be saved in our appointment system, emailed to you, and accessible at any time.
+You are required to upload your document in advance but do not need to be present for the appointment.

 What kind of appointment should I make?

-• in the early stages of the writing process (e.g., brainstorming, organizing your thoughts, developing ideas, etc.)
+- are in the early stages of the writing process (e.g., brainstorming, developing your thesis, planning or outlining ideas, etc.)

-• have questions about "big picture" topics such as overall organization, paragraph structure, argument and supporting points, etc.
+- have questions about "big picture" topics such as overall organization or argument but don't have a complete draft yet

-• aren't sure what you want help with and just want to "check" your writing with someone
+- are not sure what you want help with and just want to "check" or go over your writing with someone

-We recommend making an eTutoring appointment if you are unable to make it for an in-person appointment and if you are
+We recommend making an Asynchronous Feedback appointment if you are unable to make it for an in-person appointment and/or if you:

 What are Higher Order Concerns and Lower Order Concerns?